setaman/vue-ellipse-progress/README.md

   - `top`: the progress line is aligned at the top of the empty circle
   <img width="100" height="35" src="https://github.com/setaman/Bilder/blob/master/ellipse-top.png">

-- `offset`: is any negative o positive number and defines the distance between the progress and empty lines.
-Can be **only** combied with the `in` and `out` modes
+- `offset`: is any negative or positive number and defines the distance between the progress and empty lines.
+It can be **only** combied with the `in` and `out` modes

 ###### Example: :scroll:

-Lets take a look at few examples
+Let's take a look at few examples

 | `'in 10'`  | `'in 10'`   | `'out 10'`  | `'out 15'` |
 |----------|--------|---------|---------|